Your guide to throwing an unforgettable baby shower!

 Vibes at Mira

-If you are looking to do something a little different and include more people – maybe celebrate the parents-to-be together – check out the BBQ celebration package for 20 or more at Vibes.
-With open fire pits, a bamboo grove and cabanas, this will be a party that will be remembered!
+If you are looking to do something a little different and include more people (maybe by celebrating the parents-to-be together), then check out the BBQ celebration package for 30 or more at Vibes.
+With open fire pits, a bamboo grove and cabanas, you can be sure this will be a party to be remembered.

 The Lion Rock Press

-Specialising in high quality Hong Kong and Asian themed stationery designs, The Lion Rock Press celebrates all that’s good about our city.
-Its notecards make cute invites for a mum-to-be who is new to Hong Kong and its heritage wrapping paper is the perfect way to present your gift.
-You can find its products online and at Bookazine stores in Hong Kong.
-Happy shopping!
+Specialising in high-quality Hong Kong and Asian themed stationery designs, The Lion Rock Press makes notecards that are cute invites for a mum-to-be who’s new to Hong Kong.
+Its heritage wrapping paper is also the perfect way to present your gift.

 Gifts & Registries

-There are loads of options here when it comes to finding practical gifts for mama and her newborn.
-Baby Central has got everything from toys to books to clothing and nursery items.
+This is a good bet to find practical gifts for both mums and newborns.
+Baby Central has got everything from toys and books, to clothing and nursery items.
 You can also set up a registry or search a friend’s wish list on its website.
 Happy gift hunting!

-We love Gifthampers because they’ve done all the work for us!
-All we have to do is choose from one of its lovely bundles of themed baby products (an assortment of clothing, toys, baby wash and other necessities depending on the theme) that come ready to gift.
+We love Gifthampers because it does all the hard work for you!
+All you have to do is choose from one of its lovely bundles of themed baby products (there’s an assortment of clothing, toys, baby wash and other necessities) that all come ready to gift.

-Order a platter of cupcakes (made with baby clothes, not the flour and sugar variety!) from Dotty Bee in a variety of colours and designs.
-This cute online boutique styles adorable baby clothes into flower bouquets and cupcakes for a one-of-a-kind baby shower gift — just make sure the host doesn’t mistakenly stick the “cupcakes” in the fridge!
+This cute online boutique styles adorable baby clothes into flower bouquets and cupcakes for a one-of-a-kind baby shower gift.
+Just make sure the host doesn’t mistakenly stick the “bouquet” into a vase!

 Dotty Bee, www.dottybee.net